 Our defined benefit pension plan was frozen with respect to future benefit accruals effective December 31, 2015.
 U.S. Government Cost Accounting Standard 413 ("CAS 413") requires the Company to determine the USG's share of any resulting pension curtailment adjustment attributable to pension expense charged to Company contracts with the USG, which could result in an amount due to the USG if the plan is determined to be in a surplus position or an amount due to the Company if the plan is determined to be in a deficit position.
-During the fourth quarter of 2016, the Company accrued a \$0.3 million liability representing our estimate of the amount due to the USG based on our pension curtailment adjustment calculation, which was submitted to the USG for review in December.
-Through the date of this filing, there has been no response from the USG on this matter.
+During the fourth quarter of 2016, the Company accrued a \$0.3 million liability representing our estimate of the amount due to the USG based on our pension curtailment adjustment calculation, which was submitted to the USG for review in December 2016.
+The Company has maintained its accrual at \$0.3 million as of December 31, 2017.
 There can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on our results of operations, financial position and cash flows.